resultant-gamedev/Taipan-RAT/README.md

 ## Is Taipan RAT secure ?
 Yes it is.
 Taipan RAT has a default SSL support which makes it very safe.
 SSL Certificate is embedded inside the client.
 However if you are planning to use the RAT, the best is to change the SSL files(Certificate and Key) in the server ... and the SSL Certificate in the client(The certificate is inside the SSLCertificate.py file)

-## Can Taipan RAT "compiled" to an executable using Pyinstaller ?
+## Can i make Taipan RAT  an executable using Pyinstaller ?
 Yes and No. Taipan RAT ofcourse can be "compilied" using pyinstaller... but there are some side effects.
 The keylogger feature will not work properly... because Taipan RAT uses multiprocessing to start/stop Taipan RAT... and pyinstaller has some issues with it.

 ## How to install Taipan RAT requirements ?